Cx-Associates/EMIS-brick/README.md

 # EMIS-brick

 Welcome to EMIS-brick by Cx Associates.
 This is a Python code base for conducting energy-related analytics on time-series data from building automation systems (BMS/BAS).
-The code uses the Brick ... https://brickschema.org/
+The code relies on data models for BAS data as defined by the Brick Schema (https://brickschema.org/) and as implemented according to the `brickwork` subrepository (subrepo).
+The energy modeling is handled within the subrepo `energy_models`.

+## Quick Start
+1. To make a new model, run `src/scripts/new_model.py`, which will export a model as a pickle (.bin)
+2.

 CxA's EMIS for brick data models